jamescchu/jameschu-v5/src/pages/hp/index.md

 - Create an ecosystem of products integrating both industrial and interaction design.

 ##Goal
-- Enhance the way we communicate with others.
+- Enhance the way we communicate with others when surrounding physical objects.

 ###Deliverables
 With only 14 weeks, we had a tall order to deliver, however this is a general breakdown: